xudong19/DeepLearningNotes/README.md

 * SERL: A Software Suite for Sample-Efficient Robotic Reinforcement Learning [[Note](papers/SERL.md)]
 * Orbit: A Unified Simulation Framework for Interactive Robot Learning Environments
 * Dexonomy: Synthesizing All Dexterous Grasp Types in a Grasp Taxonomy
+* DexUMI: Using Human Hand as the Universal Manipulation Interface for Dexterous Manipulation

 #### 2025-04
 * Geometric Retargeting: A Principled, Ultrafast Neural Hand Retargeting Algorithm [[Note](papers/GeoRt.md)]